minholee2087/BCI_software/Multimodal Fusion/README.md

 This script will:

-Check that the virtual environment (venv/) exists
+* Check that the virtual environment (venv/) exists

-If not found, it will ask you to run install.bat first
+* If not found, it will ask you to run install.bat first

-Activate the virtual environment
+* Activate the virtual environment

-Launch training using the EAV configuration:
+* Launch program using the EAV configuration:

 ---